Continental Grand Prix 5000 TL

 I have DT Swiss wheels on my bike.
 They are tubeless ready.
 I had to install a rim tape and a tubeless valve.
 That was the easy part.

-I tried to fit the tires on the rim only with my finger as I used to do with the GP4000S2.
-One hour later I still could not manage to install them on any of the wheels AND my hands and fingers were really hurting.
+I tried to fit the tires on the rim with my finger only as I used to do with the GP4000S2.
+Half an hour later I still could not manage to install them on any of the wheels AND my hands and fingers were really hurting.

 Then I tried with tire levers.
 After some more struggle I managed to install them.
 Victory!